 Communication, either visual or audible, can be contagious.
 We do this too.
-For example, when someone, even your dog, yawns, you will likely yawn too.
+For example, when someone, even your dog, yawns, you will likely yawn also.
 In that case, yawning is thought to be a reflex-type action that cools the brain during hot conditions or provides the body with more oxygen when necessary.
 Similarly, if someone starts yelling at us or cries tears in front of us, we may react in the same way.
-All mammals, and other animals too, are driven to learn from, and respond to, others.
+All mammals, and other animals, too, are driven to learn from and respond to others.

 Why Do Dogs Bark When They Hear Other Dogs Bark?

 Therefore, when a dog barks after hearing another canine vocalize, it’s not necessarily a competition.
 Alexandra Horowitz, author of the book Inside of a Dog: What Dogs See, Smell and Know, points out that “barking together with others may be a form of social cohesion.”
 She further adds that “barks might be used to affirm a dog’s identity, or reveal an association with a group.”
 Studies show such barks can reveal emotions and intentions, such as playfulness, excitement, and fear.
 The barking can get out of hand at places like shelters, where many dogs nearby start to bark.
 (A contagious infection, however, is behind the illness known as “kennel cough.”)

 How Do I Stop My Dog From Barking?